buildspace/buildspace-projects/JS_DAO/en/Section_3/Lesson_4_Let_Users_Vote_On_Proposals.md

 **2) We’re creating a proposal that transfer 6,900 token to our wallet from the treasury.** You can see we do a `"transfer"` in the code.

 Maybe we did something good and want to be rewarded for it!
-In the real world, you’d usually create proposals to send other people token.
+In the real world, you’d usually create proposals to send other people tokens.
 For example, maybe someone helped code up a new website for the DAO and wants to be rewarded for it.
-We can transfer them token!
+We can transfer them tokens!

 BTW, I want to make a note on `nativeTokenValue`.
 Lets say we wanted to have our proposal say, “We’d like to reward NarutoFangirl27 for helping us with marketing with 2500 governance token and 0.1 ETH”.
 This is really cool!
-It means you can reward people with both ETH and governance token — best of both worlds. *Note: That 0.1 ETH would need to be in our treasury if we wanted to send it!*
+It means you can reward people with both ETH and governance tokens — best of both worlds. *Note: That 0.1 ETH would need to be in our treasury if we wanted to send it!*

 When I run `node scripts/10-create-vote-proposals.js` I get: